lakhwani/engulfing-screener/README.md

-# technical analysis screener for bearish/bullish engulfing 🕯️
+# technical analysis screener for bearish/bullish engulfing candlestick patterns 🕯️

 a technical analysis screener that excavates through the top 50 cryptocurrencies by market cap and identifies the bearish and bullish engulfing patterns within the last 3 days.